 BROOKLYN TECHNICAL SERVICES LLC, president, 2003-present

 My tech consulting company has worked for the following clients:

 CHILDREN’S HEALTH FUND, 6/2005-present

-Since 2005, I’ve been in charge of technical development for many of CHF’s custom software projects, from technical requirements and selection to implementation and deployment.
+Since 2005, I’ve been in charge of technical development for most of CHF’s custom software projects, from technical requirements to data acquisition/selection to implementation and deployment.

 - Database Architect for EHRIS, an open source, networked electronic patient health records system.

 - Technical Architect and Developer for TRMS, an open source, patient referral and transportation management system.

-- Developer and sysadmin for ChildrensHealthFund.org, the public-facing company site based first on Drupal 7 and now WordPress 5.
+- Developer and sysadmin for ChildrensHealthFund.org, the public-facing company site based first on Drupal 7 and now WordPress.

 - Technical Architect and Developer for OSCR, a web application to survey and report data for a school-based reproductive and mental health study for the NYC Department of Health and Mental Hygiene and the Buffett Foundation.
 OSCR also imports health records from several foreign EHRs and provides a central warehouse for that data for DOH personnel.